squeezele/eggplant-wallet/README.md

-# Eggplant Wallet for pEOS
+# Official Wallet for pEOS

-This is a community developed privacy oriented wallet for the EOSIO/Mandel platform.
+This is the official privacy oriented wallet for the EOSIO/Mandel platform.

 ## Current version